martinezjf2/martinezjf2/README.md

 ### I'm a Leader 🏋️‍♂️, Musician 🎵, Audio Engineer 🎙️, and a Software Developer 🖥️!!

-- 🌱 I’m currently learning Redux and Django Framework for Python.
+- 🌱 I’m currently learning Redux and Flask Framework for Python.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 Goal: Continue to be a contribution to students' success and exemplify the developer's mindset.
 - ⚡ Fun Fact: I love to play soccer, and the first instrument I learned to play was the violin!
 - 🥇 I am Member of the Omega Nu Lambda- Xi Chapter National Honor Society at Bellevue.